joaoqcouto/PolieDRO.jl/docs/src/index.md

 Pkg.add(url = "https://github.com/joaoqcouto/PolieDRO.jl")
 using PolieDRO

-# Ipopt as an example of nonlinear solver
-# HiGHS as example of linear solver
-using Ipopt, HiGHS

 ## split some dataset into train and test sets
 ## one classification and one regression dataset as examples
 ## for classification problems y values are all either 1 or -1